ARTbio/startbio/docs/R-IOC/r03_functions.md

     ```
     If there is a match, then pick another name, unless you whish to mask the Built-in
     function on purpose !

-**Exercises where using `help()` may help !**:

-- calculate the Ln, log in base 2 and log in base 10 of the value 1.
-- round the fraction 9/7 with 2 or 4 decimal numbers